 Also, exposure to different opinions, thoughts, and perspectives allow you to reach multiple conclusions.

-4. Provide inspiration
+4. Provide Inspiration

 Are you feeling down in your life?

-Do you feel dull at your job?
+Do you feel that your life is being wasted at your job?

 Are you procrastinating on things that are important?

 Well, look no further, start reading self-improvement books.